How to Read Your Umbrella Payslip: A Step-by-Step Guide

 What does an umbrella payslip look like?

-An umbrella payslip has three sections: the assignment income block at the top, the payments block in the middle, and the deductions block below that.
+An umbrella payslip has three sections.
+The assignment income block sits at the top.
+The payments block sits in the middle.
+The deductions block sits below.
 The assignment block shows what the agency paid.
 The payments block shows your gross pay.
-The deductions block shows tax, NIC, and pension taken off before net pay.
+The deductions block shows tax, NIC, and pension.
+These come off before net pay.

-The layout varies between umbrella companies.
+The layout changes between umbrella companies.
 But those three sections always appear.
-If your payslip skips the assignment income block entirely, that's a problem.
-You should always see what came in before anything was deducted.
+Your payslip must show the assignment income block.
+If it does not, that is a problem.
+You should always see what came in.
+You should see it before any deductions.

 What is the assignment rate on your payslip?

-The assignment rate is the total amount your agency or end client pays the umbrella for your work.
-It's not your pay.
-It's the starting point from which all costs and deductions flow downward.
+The assignment rate is the total amount your agency pays the umbrella.
+It is not your pay.
+It is the starting point.
+All costs and deductions flow down from it.

-For example, at £350/day for 5 days, the assignment rate is £1,750 for the week.
-The umbrella then takes its margin and employer costs from that figure.
+For example, you work at £350 per day for 5 days.
+The assignment rate is £1,750 for the week.
+The umbrella takes its margin from that figure.
+It also takes employer costs.
 What remains becomes your gross pay.

-The assignment rate must appear clearly on your payslip.
-If you only see gross pay with no explanation, ask your umbrella to clarify.
+The assignment rate must appear on your payslip.
+You must see it clearly.
+If you only see gross pay, ask your umbrella.
+Ask them to explain.

 What is gross pay on an umbrella payslip?

-Gross pay is what's left from your assignment rate after the umbrella deducts its margin, employer National Insurance, and employer pension.
-It's the figure on which your income tax and employee NIC are then calculated.
+Gross pay is what remains from your assignment rate.
+The umbrella first deducts its margin.
+It deducts employer National Insurance.
+It deducts employer pension.
+Your income tax and employee NIC use this gross pay figure.

-At 2026-27 rates, employer NIC runs at 15% on earnings above the secondary threshold.
-Your umbrella pays that from the assignment rate before setting your gross pay.
-Employer pension adds a further 3% minimum on qualifying earnings.
+At 2026-27 rates, employer NIC is 15%.
+It applies on earnings above the secondary threshold.
+Your umbrella pays this from the assignment rate.
+It pays this before setting your gross pay.
+Employer pension adds at least 3% on qualifying earnings.

-See how umbrella take-home pay is calculated for the full gross pay build.
+See how umbrella take-home pay is worked out for the full gross pay build.

 Why does your gross pay look lower than your day rate?

-Your gross pay is lower because the umbrella's costs come out of your assignment rate first.
-Employer NIC at 15%, the umbrella margin, and the employer pension contribution all reduce the assignment rate before gross pay is set.
-This is normal and legal.
+Your gross pay is lower than your day rate.
+The umbrella’s costs come out first.
+Employer NIC at 15% reduces the assignment rate.
+The umbrella margin reduces it.
+The employer pension reduces it.
+These come out before gross pay is set.
+This is normal.
+This is legal.

-This is not money the umbrella keeps as profit.
+The umbrella does not keep this money as profit.
 Employer NIC goes to HMRC.
 Employer pension goes to your pension pot.
-The margin is the umbrella's fee for running your payroll.
-Check each line is itemised clearly.
+The margin is the umbrella’s fee.
+It pays for running your payroll.
+Check that each line is itemised.
+Check that each line is clear.

 What are all the deductions on your payslip?

-The deductions section shows income tax (PAYE), employee NIC, employee pension, and any salary sacrifice amounts.
-Each deduction must appear as a separate line with its own figure.
-A single unexplained lump sum is a red flag.
+The deductions section shows income tax.
+It shows employee NIC.
+It shows employee pension.
+It shows any salary sacrifice amounts.
+Each deduction must appear on its own line.
+Each line must have its own figure.
+One big unexplained number is a red flag.

 Employee pension: The auto-enrolment minimum is 5% of qualifying earnings.
 Qualifying earnings run from £6,240 to £50,270 per year.
-Your umbrella applies this band automatically.
+Your umbrella applies this band for you.

-Student loan: If you're on a repayment plan, this appears as a separate deduction line.
+Student loan: If you are on a repayment plan, this appears as a separate deduction line.

-For a deeper look at NIC, see National Insurance explained for umbrella contractors.
+For a deeper look at NIC, see National Insurance on umbrella pay.

 How is holiday pay shown on your payslip?

-Holiday pay appears either as a rolled-up line on every payslip or as an accrual held back until you take leave.
-Both are legal.
-You need to know which method your umbrella uses so you don't mistake it for a bonus or miss it entirely.
+Holiday pay appears in one of two ways.
+It may show as a rolled-up line on every payslip.
+Or it may sit as an accrual.
+The umbrella holds it until you take leave.
+Both ways are legal.
+You must know which method your umbrella uses.
+Do not mistake it for a bonus.
+Do not miss it.

-Rolled-up holiday pay adds a percentage to your gross pay each period.
-The standard rate is 12.07% for workers with 28 days' statutory entitlement.
-You see it as a separate line labelled "holiday pay" in the payments section.
+Rolled-up holiday pay adds a percentage to your gross pay.
+It adds this each period.
+The standard rate is 12.07%.
+This applies to workers with 28 days of statutory leave.
+You see it as a separate line.
+The line says “holiday pay”.
+It sits in the payments section.

-Accrued holiday pay sits in a pot managed by the umbrella.
-It doesn't appear on your regular payslip.
-You claim it when you take time off or when you leave.
-Ask your umbrella which method applies to your contract.
+Accrued holiday pay sits in a pot.
+The umbrella manages this pot.
+It does not appear on your regular payslip.
+You claim it when you take time off.
+You also claim it when you leave.
+Ask your umbrella which method applies to you.

-For a full breakdown, read umbrella company holiday pay explained.
+For a full breakdown, read umbrella company holiday pay.

 A worked example at £350/day

-Here's how a weekly payslip looks for a contractor on £350/day.
-This assumes 5 days, standard tax code, basic-rate taxpayer, no salary sacrifice:
+Here is a weekly payslip for a contractor on £350 per day.
+This example uses 5 days.
+It uses a standard tax code.
+It assumes basic-rate tax.
+It assumes no salary sacrifice.

 What should you do if something looks wrong?

-If a deduction is unexplained, a figure doesn't match what you expect, or net pay differs from your bank deposit, contact your umbrella's payroll team the same day.
+Check your payslip carefully.
+A deduction may have no explanation.
+A figure may not match what you expect.
+Net pay may differ from your bank deposit.
+If any of these happen, contact your umbrella’s payroll team.
+Do it the same day.
 Ask for a written breakdown of every line.
-A compliant umbrella will give you this without hesitation.
+A compliant umbrella will give you this.
+They will not hesitate.

-Check net pay against your bank first.
-Even a small repeated discrepancy adds up fast.
-Then check the assignment rate matches what your agency told you.
-If the employer NIC or margin figures look off, ask for the calculation in writing.
+First, check net pay against your bank.
+A small difference adds up fast.
+Do this check every time.
+Then check the assignment rate.
+It must match what your agency told you.
+Check the employer NIC figure.
+Check the margin figure.
+If any look wrong, ask for the calculation.
+Ask for it in writing.

-DASA holds FCSA and Professional Passport accreditation.
-Both bodies require full payslip transparency.
-If you're with us and something looks off, call or email us.
-We'll explain every line.
+DASA holds FCSA accreditation.
+We also hold Professional Passport accreditation.
+Both bodies require clear payslips.
+If you are with DASA and something looks wrong, call us.
+You can also email us.
+We will explain every line.

 What is the assignment rate on an umbrella payslip?